Permian Basin: Is The Land Grab Turning Into Permania?

 Fig. 4.
 Reversal of output decline in the Permian Basin, after EIA.

 In the beginning, the Upper Ordovician Montoya and Devonian Woodford et al. formations were targeted for unconventional oil and gas development in Permian Basin, with minor focus on the Wolfcamp Formation.
 Exxon Mobil (XOM) was arguably the first to pursue horizontal play in the Permian Basin.
 Mobil reportedly drilled the first horizontal well in the Montoya Formation in Block 16 Field, Pecos County in 1999, which tested at 17 MMcf/d.
-Mobil and BP subsequently drilled several successful wells in that area, offsetting leases held by Abraxas (AXAS).
+Mobil and BP (NYSE:BP) subsequently drilled several successful wells in that area, offsetting leases held by Abraxas (AXAS).
 Abraxas drilled the first horizontal well in the Oates Field near Fort Stockton in Pecos County in 2002.
 Abraxas then brought in EOG (EOG) through a farm-out.
 EOG's horizontal drilling in Devonian formations in the basin led to a "large tight gas accumulation of 200 bcf to 1 tcf net reserves."
 Pure Resources had interests in more than 210,000 acres in the Montoya and Devonian plays.
 Tom Brown agreed with Chevron (CVX) in February 2001 to operate horizontal drilling to develop the Montoya trend in Reeves County.

 In the 2000s, a number of independents started up in the basin and gradually accumulated large acreage position: